 You should document everything you can at the scene of the accident and your recovery that follows.
 Seek out an experienced pedestrian lawyer who can help you identify evidence and assist you in preserving it.

 Take photos of property damages, and anything involved in the accident.
 Save any photos, texts, or other messages about the accident.
 Keep a journal documenting your injuries and recovery process.

 If you were injured by a defect in property then be sure to photograph the defect because the city will likely repair it following an injury.
 If you have an opportunity to collect evidence soon after the injury, it is valuable to document the condition in a way that shows physical characteristics.
 For example:

 - Use a ruler to photograph the dimensions of the defect.

 - Get pictures showing the defect from the direction you were walking (your approach).
 Many defects are not visible to even the most careful pedestrians.

 - Immediately put away the shoes you wore at the time of your fall.
 They may have evidence of oil or other debris on the bottom that can be lost by continued wear.
 We need to have these examined by an expert.
 The available traction on the bottom of your shoes at the time of your fall may also be reviewed.

-Contact Our Attorneys With Offices in Oakland, San Francisco and Sacramento
+We Have Years of Experience.
+Contact Our Attorneys With Offices in Oakland, San Francisco, Redondo Beach and Los Angeles